TestCentricity/testcentricity_web/README.md

 `ALLOW_COOKIES`    | [Optional] Allow all cookies (`true` or `false`) - for Safari browsers only

 If the BrowserStack Local instance is running (`TUNNELING` Environment Variable is `true`), call the`TestCentricity::WebDriverConnect.close_tunnel` method upon completion of your test suite to stop the Local instance.
-Place the code shown below in your `env.rb` file.
+Place the code shown below in your `env.rb` or `hooks.rb` file.

-    # Code to stop BrowserStack Local instance after end of test (if tunneling is enabled)
+    # code to stop BrowserStack Local instance after end of test (if tunneling is enabled)
     at_exit do
       TestCentricity::WebDriverConnect.close_tunnel if Environ.tunneling
     end